 As a consumer's demand for electricity increases, demand charges begin to comprise larger and larger percentages of the consumer's total electricity costs.
 In general, that percentage falls somewhere between 30 and 70%.

 Take, for instance, a large company office building that contains 64 charging ports.
 The graph below shows the daily peak power drawn by these ports within a three-week period.

 Notice how this graph resembles a steep mountain.
-The steepness correlates to higher demand charges due to the ports drawing electricity at a high power rate or level for a relatively short time - which impacts the grid's max power capacity at that time.
+The steepness correlates to higher demand charges due to the ports drawing electricity at a high-power rate or level for a relatively short time - which impacts the grid's maximum power capacity at that time.